 In 2021 the Task Force set out to bring awareness and lift capacity in the response to labor trafficking cases, prevention education, and service provision.
-In 2022 South Carolina hotline data emphasized reports related to labor trafficking, top recruitment methods and venues, and the demographics of victims.
+In 2022 South Carolina saw a 128% increase in the use of the hotline that emphasized reports related to labor trafficking, top recruitment methods and venues, and the demographics of victims.
 Geographically, human trafficking cases were reported the most in Greenville, Charleston, Richland, Horry, and Spartanburg Counties, with Greenville making its way back to the top since 2017.
 The following charts should not be compared with more rigorous academic studies because they represent a limited sample of actual victims or trafficking incident data and do not report all existing victims or incidents of human trafficking.

-The 2022 National Hotline data showed a significant increase of reported human trafficking incidents where Latino/Hispanic individuals were identified as victims.
-The data also shows there was a 450% increase in victims for labor trafficking, a 44% increase of victims who identified as Latino/Hispanic, and an increase in labor trafficking within the Forestry/Reforestation venue from 2021 to 2022.
+The 2022 National Hotline data showed a significant increase of reported human trafficking incidents where Latinx individuals were identified as victims.
+The data also shows there was a 450% increase in victims for labor trafficking, a 44% increase of victims who identified as Latinx, and an increase in labor trafficking within the Forestry/Reforestation venue from 2021 to 2022.